Skip to main content

 1.4.2 Game Disconnection

-If a player disconnects from the online match after a game of record has been established, they will have 10 minutes to reconnect or the game will be forfeited in favor of the connected team.
+If a player disconnects from the online match after a game of record has been established, they will have 10 minutes to reconnect, or the game will be forfeited in favor of the connected team.

 For all disconnects, the connected team must provide a screenshot showing the disconnection lasted longer than 10 minutes.